On the Stability of General Bayesian Inference: Introduction

 \section{Introduction}

 { }

 Bayesian inferences are driven by the posterior distribution

 which provides the provision to update parameter prior $\pi(\theta)$ using observed data $y = (y_1, \ldots, y_n) \in\mathcal{Y}^n$ assumed to have been generated according to likelihood $f(\cdot;\theta)$.
 The quality of such posterior inference depends on the specification of the prior, likelihood, and collection of the data.
 In controlled experimental environments where time is available to carefully consider such specifications, a posterior calculated in this way might be credible.
-However, modern applications often involve high-dimensional observational data and are undertaken by non-experts.
+However, modern applications often involve high-dimensional observational data and are undertaken without the supervision of a trained statistician.
 In such scenarios, it is natural to question the quality of the specification of $\pi(\theta)$ and $f(\cdot;\theta)$ and the collection of $y$ and therefore wonder to what extent posterior inference through \eqref{Equ:bayesrule} can be trusted.
-Much work has previously investigated the stability of \eqref{Equ:bayesrule} to the specification of $\pi(\theta)$, therefore our focus here will be on $f(\cdot;\theta)$ and $y$.
+Much work has previously investigated the stability of \eqref{Equ:bayesrule} to the specification of the prior $\pi(\theta)$, therefore our focus here will be on the likelihood $f(\cdot;\theta)$ and data $y$.
 The likelihood model captures the decision maker's (\DM's) beliefs regarding the generation of data $y$.
 However, accurately formulating expert judgements as probability densities is difficult.
-Even for a well trained expert, so doing requires many more probability specifications to be made at a much higher precision than is possible within the time constraints of a typical problem \citep{goldstein1990influence}.
+Even for a well-trained expert, so doing requires many more probability specifications to be made at a much higher precision than is possible within the time constraints of a typical problem \citep{goldstein1990influence}.
 This is not to say that an elicited model is useless.
-Often domain experts can reliably elicit important broad judgements.
+It is certainly possible to reliably elicit important broad structural information from domain experts.
 However, the resulting ``\textit{functional}'' model $f(\cdot;\theta)$ generally involves some form of interpolating approximation of the \DM's ``\textit{true}'' beliefs.
-So doing is not unreasonable.
-However, a consequence of such expediency is that not only does the \DM not believe all the judgements made by $f(\cdot;\theta)$, its specific form is likely only one member of an equivalence class of models that also capture the \DM's elicited beliefs and \textit{could} have used for inference.
+So doing so is not unreasonable.

+However, a consequence of such expediency is that the \DM does not fully believe all the judgements expressed through their model $f(\cdot;\theta)$.